-The class will be comprised of regular lectures three times per week.
+The class will be comprised of regular lectures two times per week.
 Reading and homework will be assigned.
 Guest lectures will be introduced to illustrate some novel applications of spectroscopy in modern optical and laser remote sensing.
-Field trips may be arranged to see the real application instruments in Chu Research Group.
+Laboratory trips may be arranged to see the real applications of spectroscopy in optical and laser instruments at Chu Research Group.
 The class will contain two take-home exams.